Note Identification – Music Theory

 Note Identification – Music Theory – Part 11

 Music Theory – Level 1 is the first level in music theory that begins the study of the fundamental and comprehensive set of concepts and tools which make up the Tonal System of music.
-The conventionally accepted tools needed to write out your musical ideas are within the practices of music theory and music notation.
+The conventionally accepted tools needed to write out your musical ideas are within the applications of music theory; composition, performance and music notation.

-Music theory also includes; learning the tools, understanding their use, knowing how to draw each of their symbols, that you are able to use them properly, where to place them, when and as needed or required.
+Music theory also includes; learning the tools, understanding their use, knowing how to draw each of their symbols, to use them properly in formal notation, and when and where to place them as needed or required when you create or perform music.
 In that sense, the symbols of the written language of music becomes your new adopted language when producing music manuscripts.

-Music is created using these symbols as the composer writes out his or her musical thoughts using the symbols themselves or they can be used to take down what someone else has written or transcribed from a recorded composition or during a live performance, for example.
+Music is created using these symbols as the composer writes out his or her musical thoughts using the symbols themselves or they can be used to write down what someone else has written, transcribed the music from a recorded composition or during a live performance, are a few examples of why they are necessary to learn.
 In all cases note identification is critical to your success when taking any of these actions.

 Second Prerequisite – Note identification was also discussed in the two-part article series titled The Grand Staff – Music’s Secret Stairway, parts 1 and 2.
 It would be to your benefit to review them before starting your review of this article.
 Make it a point to specifically review the staff itself, the clefs and ledger lines used to extend the musical staff, all will be helpful when reviewing this article as well.